Cyber Maturity in the Asia Pacific Region 2017

 The research was conducted with the support and sponsorship of DXC Technology, formerly CSC Australia.

-Coordination of federal, state and local disaster management arrangements in Australia: lessons from the UK and the US
+Coordination of federal, state and local disaster management arrangements in Australia: Lessons from the UK and the US

 This document discusses the gaps in Australia’s emergency management legislation and the coordination of federal, state and local disaster management arrangements in Australia.